ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Experiments

 In this paper, we propose ROA-BEV to orient feature extraction to focus on object regions in camera views.
 ROA fusions multi-scale features of images to generate attention regions.
 LKB in ROA increases the receptive field to enhance the network's performance between the background and objects, as well as the relationships between different objects.
 The ROA supervisor does not need additional data because the ROA label is projected from a 3D label.
 ROA-BEV can be embedded into most BEV-based 3D object detection methods.

 However, some limitations also exist in our method.
 The performance of ROA has a significant impact on the final 3D object detection results.
 Errors and omissions in the region can reinforce unfavorable information and mislead the network.
-In order to improve the performance of ROA network generation, the large kernel convolution we use has, to some extent, caused computational and video memory limitations.
-More parameters also mean difficulty in convergence during network training.
-Careful adjustment of various hyperparameters is required for the method.
 Given that there is still a significant gap between the existing results and the use of GT, improving network efficiency is an area that can be studied in the future.